StefanJelner/risland.js/README.md

 ## <a name="lifecycles"></a> Lifecycles

-An instance of RIsland has several lifecycles.
+"Lifecycle" means a specific action taking place in the RIsland instance.
+Like in a natural organism some lifecycles happen only once, like birth (constructor) and death (`unload`) and some happen cyclic, like sleeping, food intake and digestion (`shouldUpdate`, `render` and `update` triggered by a state change).

-The following lifecycles are in order of their occurence (`shouldUpdate`, `update` and `render` can run several times during the life of an RIsland instance):
+The following RIsland lifecycles are in logical order of their occurence:

 ### Constructor

-The constructor lifecycle does the configuration, precompiling of the [squirrelly](https://github.com/squirrellyjs/squirrelly) template, registering of [squirrelly](https://github.com/squirrellyjs/squirrelly) related `partial`s, `filter`s, `helper`s and `nativeHelper`s and adding DOM event listeners for the event delegation.
+The constructor lifecycle - the "birth" - does the configuration, precompiling of the [squirrelly](https://github.com/squirrellyjs/squirrelly) template, registering of [squirrelly](https://github.com/squirrellyjs/squirrelly) related `partial`s, `filter`s, `helper`s and `nativeHelper`s and adding DOM event listeners for the event delegation.

 ### `load`

 This is the lifecycle which runs when the initial content - based on the initial state - has been rendered and is present in the DOM.
 It invokes the `load` config callback if present.

-### `shouldUpdate`
+### `setState()` and `shouldUpdate`

+This lifecyle takes state changes applied by `setState()` and compares them (deeply) with the current state of the RIsland instance.
+If nothing changed, the process stops here, otherwise, in case of a change, the `render` lifecycle will be triggered.
+By default RIsland does a deep comparison, but a custom compare function can be provided with the configuration option `shouldUpdate`.

 ### `render`